dreichner2/AI-DM/README.md

 Bugs and focused feedback are welcome through
 [GitHub Issues](https://github.com/dreichner2/AI-DM/issues).

-Copyright © 2026 Danny Reichner.
+Copyright © 2026 Daniel Reichner.
 This repository is public for visibility and closed-beta collaboration; it is **not released under an open-source license**.
 See [LICENSE](LICENSE) for the full terms.